Skip to content

 Derrike Cope, 1990, Daytona

 Derrike Cope hadn't run a full season until 1990, much less won a race in NASCAR's premier series.
-Despite the odds, he was running second on the final lap when a blown tire on Dale Earnhardt's powerful No. 3 Chevrolet allowed Cope to sweep by the 'Intimidator' for the victory.
+Despite the odds, he was running second on the final lap when a blown tire on Dale Earnhardt's powerful No. 3 Chevrolet allowed Cope to sweep by "The Intimidator" for the victory.

 Getty Images